ucll-vgo/picross-solution/docs/rules.md

 must not mention anything from the layer above it.
 * The VM knows the M, but does not know anything about the V.
-* The V knows both the VM and M, but ideally, the V does not speak directly to the M.
+* The V knows both the VM and M, but ideally, the V speaks as little as possible directly with the M. All `DataContext`s must be VM classes and hence all bindings should go to the VM.

 The reasoning behind this is that we want to be able to reuse code in other contexts.
 If the M were to contain WPF types, it becomes impossible to reuse the M